olifrost/olifrost.github.io/_posts/2015-03-25-thehomelessperiod.md

 I made a site and a film to support a petition that went live at [TheHomelessPeriod.com](http://TheHomelessPeriod.com)

-It argued that since shelters receive an allowance to buy products like condoms, they should do the same sanitary products.
+It argued that since shelters receive an allowance to buy products like condoms, the same should happen for sanitary products.

 ![](/blog/thehomelessperiod-3.jpeg)